pablo4lvarez/pablo4lvarez/README.md

 I´m Pablo, a Software Engineer student in Pontificia Universidad Católica, Chile.

 - 🤝 I’m collaborating on a Flutter Mobile App with some friends.
-- 🤔 I’m interested in Data Science, Engineering and Analytics.
+- 🤔 I’m interested in Data Science and Engineering, and Software Engineering.

 ---